nowitsabby/dark-rpg-nextjs/assets/srd/skills/rules.md

 ### Trying Again

 Many tasks can be attempted repeatedly with few consequences until a character finally succeeds.
-A character using Inquiry to research vital information might decide, for example, he will keep examining data until he finally finds the vital clue necessary to answer a crucial question.
-In such a situation the GM could determine how long this might take based on a single roll, with the character's only cost the narrative time and effort involved, rather than have the player make a series of rolls until he is successful.
+A character using Inquiry to research vital information might decide, for example, she will keep examining data until she finally finds the vital clue necessary to answer a crucial question.
+In such a situation the GM could determine how long this might take based on a single roll, with the character's only cost the narrative time and effort involved, rather than have the player make a series of rolls until she is successful.

 Other tasks can have serious repercussions if failed.
 A character attempting to bypass an alarm system might trigger a response on a failed Security test, and further attempts might have to be made while avoiding a patrol sent to investigate the first failure.